stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 was probably from him that some of the wildest popular whispers and delusions were derived.

-  Several non-native residents had reported monstrous glimpses from time to time, but between old Zadok&rsquo;s tales and the malformed denizens it was no wonder such illusions were current.
+  Several non-native residents had reported monstrous glimpses from time to time, but between old Zadok's tales and the malformed denizens it was no wonder such illusions were current.
 None of the non-natives ever stayed out late at night, there being a widespread impression that it was not wise to do so.
 Besides, the streets were loathsomely dark.

-  As for business&mdash;the abundance of fish was certainly almost uncanny, but the natives were taking less and less advantage of it.
+  As for business--the abundance of fish was certainly almost uncanny, but the natives were taking less and less advantage of it.
 Moreover, prices were falling and competition was growing.
-Of course the town&rsquo;s real business was the refinery, whose commercial office was on the square only a few doors east of where we stood.
+Of course the town's real business was the refinery, whose commercial office was on the square only a few doors east of where we stood.
 Old Man Marsh was never seen, but sometimes went to the works in a closed, curtained car.